andresberejnoi/Conda-Tools/README.md

 A simple tool that produces environment files for easily sharing a conda environment.
 This script uses the PyYAML package.
 Additionally, it was tested on Python 3.9 but I think it should work for any version that supports f-strings.

-This project was originally hosted in this [repo](https://github.com/andresberejnoi/PublicNotebooks/tree/master/Conda%20Tools).
+This project was originally hosted [here](https://github.com/andresberejnoi/PublicNotebooks/tree/master/Conda%20Tools).
 I decided to open a separate repository after fixing the bug in this [issue](https://github.com/andresberejnoi/PublicNotebooks/issues/1).

 The three main issues I wanted to solve about the built-in `conda env export` tool are the following: